odojs/odojs-lite/README.md

-# odojs-lite
+# Odo.js Lite

-Frontend only version of odojs
+Frontend only example of odojs